 Scott immediately became involved with advocacy and activism upon re-entering college in 2009.
-He led efforts to form a student government association at Chandler-Gilbert Community College (CGCC) in 2010-11.
-He was then 1 of 20,000 students selected to serve on the Maricopa County Community College District’s Student Public Policy Forum (SPPF) where he represented Arizona’s 300,000 community college students at the United States Congress lobbying for student loan reform, student debt forgiveness, and the DREAM Act, an effort to get in-state tuition and a path to citizenship for undocumented students across the country.
-Scott also served as the President of the Humanitarian & Environmental Action Team (HEAT) focusing on raising awareness about environmental sustainability, community gardening, urban sprawl in central Arizona and the “Grow food not lawns” movement.
+He led efforts to form a student government association at Chandler-Gilbert Community College CGCC in 2010-11.
+He then served on the Maricopa County Community College District’s Student Public Policy Forum (SPPF) where he represented Arizona’s 300,000 community college students at the United States Congress lobbying for student loan reform, student debt forgiveness, and the DREAM Act.
+Scott also served as the President of the Humanitarian & Environmental Action Team (HEAT) focusing on raising awareness about environmental sustainability, community gardening, urban sprawl in central Arizona, and the “Grow food not lawns” movement.
 He went on to become the co-founder & co-President of SSDP at CGCC.
-Scott’s SSDP involvement as a student culminated in the summer of 2014 when he was the principal student organizer of a rally at the Arizona State Capitol in response to that State Senate’s failure to fund medical cannabis research regarding its efficacy as a treatment for combat veterans suffering from PTSD symptoms.
+Scott’s SSDP involvement as a student culminated in the summer of 2014 when he was the principal student organizer of a rally at the Arizona State Capitol in response to that State Senate’s failure to fund medical cannabis research regarding its efficacy as a treatment for combat veterans suffering from PTSD.
 He was also the host of a college radio news and current events program “CGCC News Radio” from 2011-2013.

 Academic & Professional History